FAQ

 No, the available communication forms are text-based.

-Yes, since the technology is designed without an IP address, however, it depends on the ECDIS provider and the data format S-100.
+Yes, since the technology is designed without an IP address, however, it depends on the ECDIS provider and the integration.

 The ECDIS is already receiving data from the AIS over a NMEA interface (IEC 61162), and VDES data will also by output from the AIS unit using NMEA.
 Moreover, ECDISs are also expected to support MMS in the future, where the interface is known as MMTP.
 This interface will be available on the MMS Proxy.